pesht/simple-calculator/README.md

 # Simple Calculator

 This is a simple calculator web application built with Python and Flask.
 It provides basic arithmetic operations through a web interface and an API.
+Made with the only aim - to test AI assistant development

 ## Setup